danthomsen42/doorzzaQueue/README.md

 It will have two main front-ends:
   1. An app designed to run on an android tablet.
       a.
-Displays the queue of all of the drivers on duty that night.
+Displays the queue of all of the drivers logged in that moment.
       b.
 The app will be the only device capable of adding a driver's account to the available drivers, so as to reduce the influence of bad actors
       c.
 The app will be able to force a user to log out, to rearange the queue order, and update the user's availabilty/status
       d.
 The app can permanently remove/disable a driver's account.